Mathsphysis/Mathsphysis/README.md

 - 👋 Hi, I’m [Mathsphysis](https://github.com/Mathsphysis)
 - 👀 I love solving problems and real world challenges.
-And I'm interested back-end development.
+And I'm interested in back-end development.
 - 🌱 I’m currently learning java and nodejs.
 And their respectives frameworks for BackEnd Web Development(Spring Boot and Express).

 - 📫 How to reach me smathsphysis@gmail.com